JC

 7. Communicate with Your Employer and Insurer: Stay in regular communication with your employer and their workers’ compensation insurance carrier.
 Keep them updated on your medical progress and any changes in your condition.

-8. Consult with an Attorney (if needed): If you encounter any issues with your workers’ compensation claim or if your claim is denied, it may be advisable to consult with an experienced workers’ compensation attorney.
+8. Consult with an Attorney (if needed): If you encounter any issues with your workers’ compensation claim or if your claim is denied, it may be advisable to consult with an experienced Savannah workers’ compensation attorney.
 They can help you navigate the process and protect your rights.

 9. Attend Mediation or Hearings (if necessary): If disputes arise regarding your claim, you may be required to attend mediation or a formal hearing before an administrative law judge at the State Board of Workers’ Compensation.